davide5230/Data-Science/README.md

 # Data Science Portfolio

 Welcome to my **Data Science portfolio**!
-This repository contains a collection of projects that demonstrate my skills in **Data Analysis, Machine Learning, and Artificial Intelligence**.
+This repository contains a collection of projects that demonstrate my skills in **Data Analysis, Machine Learning and Artificial Intelligence**.
 Each project is organized in its own folder and includes a detailed explanation, dataset (if public), code and results.

 ---